FriendsOfCake/search/README.md

 ## Filtering your data
 Once you have completed all the setup you can now filter your data by passing query params in your index method.
-Using the Country example given above, you could filter your countries using the following.
+Using the Article example given above, you could filter your articles using the following.

-`example.com/countries/index?name=gu`
+`example.com/articles?q=cakephp`

-Would filter your list of countries to any country with "gu" in the name.
-You might chose to make a `get` form which posts the filter directly to the url, or create links manually.
+Would filter your list of articles to any article with "cakephp" in the `title` or `content` field.
+You might choose to make a `get` form which posts the filter directly to the url, or create links manually.